leoncasty/learning-track-list/README.md

  array [] - matrizes
-.push() takes one or more parameters and "pushes" them onto the end of the array. - adiciona uma informação in the array
+.push() takes one or more parameters and "pushes" them onto the end of the array. - adiciona uma informação in the array .pop() is used to "pop" a value off of the end of an array - contrario do push .shift() removes the first value off an array function nameFunction() { o que a função vai fazer; } - use this to create functions and invoke them on the code